ctford/subsume/README.md

 subsume
 =======

-Get out of submodules free.
+Get out of submodules free, by subsuming the current repository into another.

+    subsume [path] [master.git]